tohyuting/tp/docs/DeveloperGuide.md

 #### Path Execution of Delete Command

-The workflow of an `Delete` Command when it is executed by a user is shown in the activity diagram below:
+The workflow of a `Delete` Command when executed by a user is shown in the activity diagram below:

 ![Delete Command Activity Diagram](images/DeleteCommandActivityDiagram.png)
 <center><i>Figure n.
 Delete Command Activity Diagram</i></center>